recipeu/criptron/content/post/984-resep-nasi-campur-sunda-anti-gagal.md

 1. gula pasir 1 sdm
 1. minyak goreng untuk menumis 100 ml
 1. Bahan pelengkap lainnya
-1. Oseng tempe buncis           lihat resep
+1. Oseng tempe buncis   .
-1. Telur pindang lihat diresep Timlo Solo           lihat resep
+1. Telur pindang lihat diresep Timlo Solo   .
-1. Sambal asam terasi           lihat resep
+1. Sambal asam terasi   .

 It is a traditional Indonesian dish Tips for Making Nasi Campur.
 While this recipe prepares fish, chicken, and vegetables as the side.
 Nasi campur (Indonesian/Malay: &#34;mixed rice&#34;, also called nasi rames in Indonesia) refers to a dish Depending where it originates, a nasi campur vendor might served several side dishes, including.
 There are many kinds of nasi campur, and in some cases, nasi campur means you&#39;re able to freely choose any side dish.